dredamonsta1/culcher-blog/src/pages/2019-05-07/index.md

 "Mic check"

 here we go, today is my first real post *(PND)*.
-This blog is an ode to the spirt of compition, two rappers get in the both and go at it or a group sesh where the creative juices are flowing or a hackathon where your copetting to "make
+This blog is an ode to the spirt of compition, rappers get in the both and make verbal art, this is where I will document my journey as I create a tool for the masses to follow converse and bring a factual aspect to there heros.
+I will talk about hip hop and code and try to level up in the process, lets have some fun.